 W. A. Carter, History of Fannin County, Texas (Bonham, Texas: Bonham News, 1885; rpt., Honey Grove, Texas: Fannin County Historical Society, 1975).
 Fannin County Folks and Facts (Dallas: Taylor, 1977).
 Floy Crandall Hodge, A History of Fannin County (Hereford, Texas: Pioneer, 1966).

 Honey Grove also has a great Preservation League that works very very hard to preserve and share the History of our Community.
 You can click on their link HERE to be take to their website.

 We can very much use all the help from the Citizens of Honey Grove to achieve the wonderful things we want to get done for the community.
-To become a member, if not already, please contact Brian Owen, President at 903-378-3112 or email@example.com .
-You may also contact any of the officers list on the officers page to become a member.
+To become a member, if not already, please contact Brian Owen, President at 903-378-3112 or firstname.lastname@example.org .
+You may also contact any of the officers listed on the officers page to become a member.
 Don't delay, we print our Directory that is placed all over town and given to every member in February.